DynamoDS/DynamoPrimer/09_Custom-Nodes/9-4_Python.md

 img{width:100%}
 </style>
 ##Python
-###Python

 Python is a widely used programming language.
 Python's syntax emphasizes readability, making it easier to learn than other languages such as Java and C++.
 Python supports modules and packages, and can be embedded into existing applications.
 ###The Python Node
 Like code blocks, python nodes are a scripting interface within a visual programming environment.
 Python is a powerful tool that can extend the capabilities of Dynamo and allow you to replace many nodes with a few concise lines of code.
-The Python node can be found under Core > Scripting in the library.
+The Python node can be found under *Core>Scripting* in the library.
 Double clicking the node opens the python script editor.

 ![Script Editor](images/9-4/Exercise/Python/python04.png)